 The Key Differences

 Ports: While both these modems offer limited ports, Arris SB8200 takes the cake with 2-GigE slots, as opposed to a 1-GigE slot on the MB8600.
-Hence, the SB8200 allows you to pair two bandwidth-intensive gadgets as wired ports offer better speeds in comparison to wireless connections.
+Hence, the SB8200 allows you to pair two bandwidth-intensive gadgets as wired ports offer better speeds than wireless connections.

 Data Rate: The SB8200 excels when networking speeds are concerned.
 Provided you have an accommodative ISP and a barrage of internet protocols to rely on, the SB8200 allows you to reach maximum router-feeding speeds of up to 2Gbps as compared to 1Gbps, exhibited by the MB8600.